-After giving further effect to the sale of 3,787,241 units offered by us in this offering and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value at June 30, 2021 would have been approximately \$23,337,000, representing \$1.47 per ordinary share.
-At the public offering price for this offering of \$4.13 per unit, this represents an immediate increase in historical net tangible book value of \$0.66 per ordinary share to existing shareholders and an immediate dilution in net tangible book value of \$2.66 per ordinary share to purchasers of units in this offering.
-Dilution for this purpose represents the difference between the price per unit paid by these purchasers and pro forma as adjusted net tangible book value per ordinary share immediately after the completion of this offering.
+After giving effect to the sale of Ordinary Shares offered by us in this offering and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value estimated at June 30, 2021 would have been approximately \$, representing \$ per Ordinary Share.
+At the assumed public offering price for this offering of \$ per Ordinary Share, the midpoint of the price range as set forth on the cover page of this prospectus, this represents an immediate increase in historical net tangible book value of \$ per Ordinary Share to existing shareholders and an immediate dilution in net tangible book value of \$ per Ordinary Share to purchasers of Ordinary Shares in this offering.
+Dilution for this purpose represents the difference between the price per Ordinary Share paid by these purchasers and pro forma as adjusted net tangible book value per Ordinary Share immediately after the completion of this offering.

-The following table illustrates this dilution:
+The following table illustrates this dilution of \$ per Ordinary Share to purchasers of Ordinary Shares in this offering:

-Initial public offering price per unit \$ 4.13 Pro forma net tangible book value per ordinary share as of June 30, 2021 \$ 0.80 Increase in net tangible book value per ordinary share attributable to new investors \$ 0.66 Pro forma as adjusted net tangible book value per ordinary share after this offering \$ 1.47 Dilution per ordinary share to new investors \$ 2.66 Percentage of dilution in net tangible book value per ordinary share for new investors 64.5%
+Assumed initial public offering price per Ordinary Share \$ Pro forma net tangible book value per Ordinary Share as of June 30, 2021 Increase in net tangible book value per Ordinary Share attributable to new investors Pro forma as adjusted net tangible book value per Ordinary Share after this offering (1) Dilution per Ordinary Share to new investors Percentage of dilution in net tangible book value per Ordinary Share for new investors